Responsible hosting in Ireland

 You can use the general info in this article as a starting point to learn about hosting regulations and permissions.

-These regulations only apply to hosts with a short-term letting in a Rent Pressure Zone ("RPZ").
-Check to see if your property is located in a RPZ.
-Please note that from July 2nd 2019, 19 new areas have been added to the list of RPZs in Ireland.
+These regulations only apply to Hosts with a short-term letting in a Rent Pressure Zone ("RPZ").
+Check to discover if your property is located in a RPZ.
+Please note that from 2 July 2019, 19 new areas have been added to the list of RPZs in Ireland.

 If you need more information, a comprehensive FAQ can be found on the Department of Housing website.